Man suffered for four months with STI that should have been diagnosed within days

 The identities of those involved including the practice where this happened and even the specific dates are redacted by the commission.

-A known as Mr A, reported to the clinic in 2018 with haemorrhoids and rectal bleeding a week after having unprotected sex a week prior earlier.
+Known as Mr A, he reported to the clinic in 2018 with haemorrhoids and rectal bleeding a week after having unprotected sex a week earlier.

 The clinic is a GP-led clinic but the doctor was away for the day so he was seen by one of two registered nurses who alternate to provide leave when the doctor is away.

-The man gave a urine sample and was tested for chlamydia, gonorrhoea.
+The man gave a urine sample and was tested for chlamydia and gonorrhoea.
 He also gave blood to test hepatitis B and C, HIV, and syphilis - however the standard practice throat and rectal swabs were not done as the nurse thought the man's bleeding would compromise the result.

 Two weeks later Mr A turned up for his follow-up appointment, this time with a doctor.